-- 928. My Farm Animal Poster Clover Kids may choose to draw a picture of one more farm animals they learned about through the project on an 8 1⁄2" x 11" poster. - 929.
-Product Scavenger Hunt Poster The Clover Kid should include at least three animal products or by-products they have learned about.
+- 928. My Farm Animal Poster Clover Kids may choose to draw a picture of one more farm animal they learned about through the project on an $8 \frac{1}{2}$ " x 11" poster. - 929.
+Product Scavenger Hunt Poster The Clover Kid should include at least three animal products or by-products about which they have learned.
 The post should show the food products, what animal it comes from and the approximate cost.
 The poster may be done by using magazine pictures or personal drawings. - 930.
 Animal Care Kit - 931.
 Photography Display Photos of favorite animal(s)